snhobbs/kicad-make/README.md

 # kicad-make

-Makefile for building a board revision.
-I've used the generated files with JLCPCB, Screaming Circuits, and OSHPark.
+Makefile to create releases of KiCAD designs.
+This project has a branch for each version of versions of KiCAD that have the CLI tool (v7, v8, & v9 currently).

 ## Setup
-At a minimum you'll need the kicad-cli which is available with KiCAD 7+ some of the features here are only available in v8+.
-Depending on how you installed kicad this could be a whole bunch of places.
-Find it and add the location to your path.
+At a minimum you'll need the kicad-cli which is available with KiCAD 7+.
+Choose the correct release or branch for the version you're using.
+Make sure kicad-cli is on your path or edit the makefile so KICAD-CLI is set correctly.

 ### Secondary Tools
 For python tools you'll also need to set the PYTHONPATH to find the pcbnew.py library.